[Lifestyle and Dietary]

 SILICON DIOXIDE, SILICA, CALCIUM SILICATE

-SODIUM CARBOXY-METHYLCELLULOSE (CMC)
+CARBOXY-METHYLCELLULOSE (CMC)

 SODIUM ERYTHORBATE, ERYTHORBIC ACID, SODIUM ISOASCORBATE